Concrete Caulking and Crack Sealing in Dallas Fort Worth

 Contact Us for a Complimentary Quote

-Concrete Expansion Joint Caulking and Sealing
+Horizontal Expansion Joint Caulking

 Concrete pavement will expand when it gets hot and will contract when it gets cold.
 For these reason the concrete slab has to be cut into sections with gaps between the sections to allow for the expansion without cracking.
 Contractors will often fill these cracks with red cedar or a plastic spacer in place of caulking to save money.
 This is a problem because it doesn’t take long for the wood to rot out and the sun will cause the plastic to disintegrate.
 This method also allows water to get underneath the concrete slab, potentially washing out the sub-base underneath.